 Acrophobia is a persistent and excessive fear of heights.
-People with acrophobia can experience panic attacks when they are high up off the ground.
+People with acrophobia may experience panic attacks when they are at the top of a building, on a cliff, or in a helicopter.
 Read on to learn more about this phobia and how you can deal with it.

 What Is Acrophobia?

-Acrophobia, derived from the Greek word “ákron” meaning peak and “phóbos” meaning fear, is a pervasive mental disorder and an irrational fear of heights.
-It is included in the category of specific phobias related to space and motion discomfort.
-According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) 1, height is considered a “natural environment type” of fear and phobia.
-Studies 2 have shown that Acrophobia is the most common of all specific phobia subtypes.
-Approximately 5% of the global population 3 suffers from this phobia with more women affected by it than men.
+Acrophobia, derived from the Greek word “ákron” meaning peak and “phóbos” meaning fear, is an irrational and persisting fear of heights.
+Studies 1 have shown that Acrophobia is the most common of all specific phobia subtypes.
+Approximately 5% of the global population 2 suffers from this phobia with more women affected by it than men.

 When the feeling of vertigo is triggered by heights, it is known as height vertigo 4.
-This is usually a result of the struggle between vision, the somatosensory sense and the vestibular sense.
-Studies 5 show that this struggle between the senses can affect balance and result in anxiety and motion sickness.
+This is usually a result of struggle between vision, the somatosensory sense and the vestibular sense.
+This struggle 5 between the senses can affect balance and result in anxiety and motion sickness.

 Symptoms Of Acrophobia

-An acrophobic person may exhibit the following physical symptoms when they are exposed to heights or thinking about it:
+An acrophobic person may exhibit the following physical symptoms when they are exposed to heights, either directly or indirectly.